Chris Meyer |

 I’ll know more about these new features as we get closer to Adobe’s yet-unannounced release date.
 Until then, keep an eye out for an impending update to my After Effects: Creative Cloud Updates course, where I’ll demonstrate these new features in action, and offer suggestions on how to get the most out of them in production.

-Tags: Chris Meyer, Masking, After Effects, 2D Tracking, Adobe after effects, Rotoscoping, Creative Cloud, Template, Keylight, Vector Shapes
+Tags: 2D Tracking, Adobe after effects, After Effects, Chris Meyer, Creative Cloud, Keylight, Masking, Rotoscoping, Template, Vector Shapes

 Thanks for signing up.